So you’re thinking about becoming a blogger. What are some things you should consider before you jump in with both feet into the blogging world?

 When buying a new home it is important to monitor your credit situation as credit scores from FICO or other agencies can have a big impact on what mortgage rate you receive.

-Investing in a Roth IRA isn’t rocket science, but investors from all walks of life tend to encounter the same potential pitfalls over and over.
+Investing in a Roth IRA isn’t rocket science, but investors tend to encounter the same potential pitfalls over and over.
 Here are some mistakes to avoid.

 We thought that we were living a comfortable lifestyle that we could afford, but we left out several important aspects of a strong financial position.
 Here’s how to avoid the same mistakes.